vtexdocs/help-center-content/docs/tutorials/en/why-is-the-order-in-the-verifying-invoice-status.md

 ---
-title: 'Why is the order in the "Verifying Invoice" status?'
+title: "Why is the order in the 'Verifying Invoice' status?"
 id: 5VJjxRjeH6SimiG0Wkk2gm
 status: DRAFT
 createdAt: 2019-01-24T20:45:44.680Z